j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 This is the only way in which you can define an interface property, as unlike abstract classes, interfaces can't have constructors.

 Unlike properties in abstract classes, properties that are defined in an interface can't store state, and therefore can't be initialized.

+Another restriction is that interface properties don't have backing fields.

 ### Declare that a class implements an interface...